Serbian Progressive Party: Media and civil liberties

 SNS has enacted centralisation policies, especially in Vojvodina.
 Since coming to power in 2012, observers have assessed that Serbia has suffered from democratic backsliding into authoritarianism, followed by a decline in media freedom and civil liberties.
 A research that was conducted by Cenzolovka in 2015 noted that SNS used media outlets to further their influence.
 Additionally, SNS was accused of paying internet trolls to praise the government and condemn those who think the opposite on internet forums and social networks.
 In 2020, Twitter suspended 8,558 accounts that promoted SNS and Vučić, whilst criticising the opposition.
 Meta suspended 5,374 accounts and 12 Facebook groups that were connected to SNS in the fourth quarter of 2022, stating that the "SNS network functioned differently than traditional troll networks".
-Additionally, Meta revealed that SNS spent over USD$ 150,000 on advertising on Facebook and Instagram.
+Additionally, Meta revealed that SNS spent over 150,000$ USD on advertising on Facebook and Instagram.
 In July 2023, 14,310 Twitter, Facebook, and Instagram accounts that praised the SNS, Vučić, and the government and criticised the opposition were leaked to the public, including their full names and places of origins.
 In response, member of parliament Nebojša Bakarec started a campaign named "Yes, I am a bot", with Vučić later uploading a photo on Instagram titled "Yes, I am too a SNS bot".

 In 2021, the V-Dem Institute categorised Serbia as an electoral autocracy; the institute also stated that the standards of judiciary and electoral integrity had declined in the past ten years.
 According to the Freedom House's report from 2022, SNS has "eroded political rights and civil liberties, put pressure on independent media, the political opposition, and civil society organisations".
 Additionally, it reported that internet portals close to the government that "manipulate facts and slander independent media" continued to receive public funds on state and local levels.
 As a response, Vučić and Brnabić criticised Freedom House's report.